projf/projf-explore/graphics/lines-and-triangles/README.md

 These designs make use of modules from the [Project F library](../../lib/).
 Check the included iCE40 [Makefile](ice40/Makefile) or Vivado [create_project.tcl](xc7/vivado/create_project.tcl) to see the list of modules.

+## Demos

 There is one demo that can draw a line, cube, or triangles.

-Learn more about the designs and demos from the [Lines and Triangles](https://projectf.io/posts/lines-and-triangles/) blog post, or read on for build instructions.
+Learn more about the designs and demo from the [Lines and Triangles](https://projectf.io/posts/lines-and-triangles/) blog post, or read on for build instructions.
 New to graphics development on FPGA?
 Check out our [introduction to FPGA Graphics](https://projectf.io/posts/fpga-graphics/).

 ![](../../doc/img/lines-and-triangles.jpg?raw=true "")